zbalkan/zbalkan.github.io/_posts/2025-02-20-surrogates.md

 ## It's complicated

 These files have names that include unrenderable characters.
 No language pack can help you.
 These are called surrogate pairs.
 There are better explanations online, and I'd rather leave the explanation to them.
-I'd like to summarize, still[^1].
+I'd like to summarise, still[^1].

 Windows was an early adopter of Unicode, and its file APIs use UTF‑16 internally since Windows 2000-used to be UCS-2 in Windows 95 era, when Unicode standard was only a draft on paper, but that's another topic.
 Using UTF-16 means that filenames, text strings, and other data are stored as sequences of 16‑bit units.
 For Windows, a properly formed surrogate pair is perfectly acceptable[^2].
 However, issues arise when string manipulation produces isolated or malformed surrogates.
 Such errors can lead to unreadable filenames and display glitches—even though the operating system itself can execute files correctly.
 But we can create them deliberately as well, which we can see below.